SiddharthKumar268/RakhtSetu/README.md

 **🩸 RakhtSetu - Saving Lives, One Donation at a Time**

-*Built with ❤️ using AWS Serverless Technol
+*Built with ❤️ using AWS Service by Siddharth

-aws s3 sync . s3://rakhtsetu --region eu-north-1